 Going to trial can often be intimidating and uncomfortable.
 You and your attorney are tasked with presenting your story in such a way that six – or twelve - random strangers agree with your side of what happened.
 At the same time, the defense attorney and defendant are doing to do everything they can to challenge your credibility and minimize your pain.
 It’s a daunting challenge for sure.
-The good news is that if you put in the time and energy to prepare beforehand, you’ll feel much better when you’re there!
+The good news is that if you put in the time and energy to prepare for trial beforehand, you’ll feel much better when you’re there!
 Rest assured that you won’t be the only one nervous in the courtroom.
 It’s very possible that the defendant and jurors haven’t been through an experience like this either.

 If you have decided to file a lawsuit, then you’ve probably had time to think about what that entails.
 Chances are that you’ve spent the last few months or years going through discovery, depositions, mediation, and then preparing for trial.
 If your trial is approaching, congratulations!
 You'll be able to see a culmination of your efforts and your case may reach its close.